rbi-mtm/ams/day2/README.md

 **Task:** Calculate the formation energy as given above.
 Hint: The fastest way to get the data is `grep ! *out`.

+***
+# Acknowledgement

+Juraj Ovčar thanks prof. dr. sc.
+Ivo Batistić for the input files for Exercises 2 and 3, as well as for the excellent notes on introductory DFT.